retrocomputacion/retrobbs/readme.md

   * soundfile
   * streamlink (Replaces pafy for *YouTube* links, it also supports other stream services such as *Twitch*)
   * tinydb
-  * wikipedia and wikipedia-api (For the Wikipedia plug-in)
+  * wikipedia and wikipedia-api (For the Wikipedia plug-in)**

   A basic `requirements.txt` file is available for quick installation of the required modules.
 Use:

     pip install -r requirements.txt

+  ** Note: Wikipedia-API version is currently restricted to a version up to 0.6.0.
+If you're experiencing problems with the _Wikipedia_ plugin try either upgrading to the latest version, or downgrade to 0.5.8

 ### External software: